wireseo/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-When the time of the `Consultation` displayed by `view -cu` is earlier than the local time (year, month, date, hour, and minute all equal) and then caught up eventually, it is still considered as an upcoming `Consultation` when you enter `view -cu`.
+* When the time of the `Consultation` displayed by `view -cu` is earlier than the local time (to year, month, date, hour, and minute) and then caught up eventually, it is still considered as an upcoming `Consultation` when you enter `view -cu`.
 This is to encourage the tutors to have this screen open while holding the `Consultation` session.
-When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated `Consultation` list with the current local time as the standard.
+When you switch to another command, such as `view -c` or `view -cp`, and then come back, you may see the updated filtered `Consultation` list with the current local time as the standard.
 </div>

-#### 6.6.10 Viewing all `Mastery Check` sessions : `-mc`
+#### 6.6.10 Viewing all `Mastery Checks` : `-mc`

 Shows all confirmed `Mastery Check` sessions, both past and upcoming.
 <br>**Format: `view -mc`**
 <br>Examples:
 * `view -mc`

-You may also click on the `Mastery Check` tab to do so.

-#### 6.6.11 Viewing past `Mastery Check` sessions : `-mcp`
+#### 6.6.11 Viewing past `Mastery Checks` : `-mcp`

 Shows all past `Mastery Check` sessions.
 <br>**Format: `view -mcp`**